RPP Bond (Release Prior to Payment) — Canada Customs Bond

 - CBSA may impose additional requirements on your account, including increased security or cash-only terms

 The best way to avoid a claim is straightforward: pay your duty statements on time, every time.
-If you anticipate cash flow difficulties, communicate with the CBSA proactively — payment arrangements are often possible before the situation escalates to a bond claim.
+If you anticipate cash flow difficulties, communicate with the CBSA proactively, because available options depend on the circumstances and current CBSA processes.

 Get Your RPP Bond